 One of the things I wanted to find out, was whether the plants are invasive in how they spread.
 Some herbs can get quite out of control and take over your garden if you don’t stay on top of it, and can become more of a bother than what they are worth.

-For general information on plants that can be used for pest-, disease-, or critter control, click this link, and this one, for more details.
-Otherwise, this link contains information about specific critters or pests and tips on how you can keep them away.
+For general information on plants that can be used for pest-, disease-, or critter control, click this link, and this one for more details.
 If you google “list of companion plants wikipedia”, you’ll find a very helpful list of plants and information on what they deter, are helped by, thrive next to etc. I prefer not to link to Wiki, but it shouldn’t be hard to find.

 The plants I was thinking of planting, and the reasons I will, or will not, are: